WJSoftware/dr-fetch/README.md

 # dr-fetch

-This is one more package for fetching.
-The difference with other packages is that this one does it right.
+This is not just one more wrapper for `fetch()`:  This package promotes the idea of using customized data-fetching functions, which is the most maintainable option, and adds features no other wrapper provides to date.

 This package:

 + Uses the modern, standardized `fetch` function.
 + Does **not** throw on non-OK HTTP responses.
-+ **Allows to fully type all possible HTTP responses depending on the HTTP status code.**
++ **Can fully type all possible HTTP responses depending on the HTTP status code, even non-standard ones like 499.**
++ Works in any runtime that implements `fetch()` (browsers, NodeJS, etc.).
 + Probably the tiniest fetch wrapper you'll ever need.

 ## Does a Non-OK Status Code Warrant an Error?